expo/expo-github-action/README.md

   publish:
     runs-on: ubuntu-latest
     steps:
+      - name: 🏗 Setup repo
-      - uses: actions/checkout@v2
+        uses: actions/checkout@v2

+      - name: 🏗 Setup Node
-      - uses: actions/setup-node@v2
+        uses: actions/setup-node@v2
         with:
           node-version: 16.x
           cache: yarn

+      - name: 🏗 Setup Expo
-      - uses: expo/expo-github-action@v6
+        uses: expo/expo-github-action@v7
         with:
           expo-version: 5.x
           token: ${{ secrets.EXPO_TOKEN }}

+      - name: 📦 Install dependencies
-      - run: yarn install
+        run: yarn install

+      - name: 🚀 Publish app
-      - run: expo publish
+        run: expo publish
 ```

 ### Creating a new EAS build

 You can also install [EAS](https://docs.expo.dev/eas/) CLI with this GitHub Action.
-Below we've swapped `expo-version` with `eas-version`, but you can also use them together.
+To do this, add the **eas-version** and it will install the EAS CLI too.
-Both the `token` and `username`/`password` is shared between both Expo and EAS CLI.
+The **token** is shared for both Expo and EAS CLI.

 > We recommend using `latest` for `eas-version` to always have the most up-to-date version.